oneapi-src/oneDNN/tests/benchdnn/doc/driver_binary.md

 ```

 More examples with different driver options can be found at
-inputs/binary/test_binary_all.
-Examples with different benchdnn options can be
+inputs/binary/test_***.
+Examples with different benchdnn common options can be
 found at driver_conv.md.